toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 Click on an issue to navigate directly to its location in your project.

 ::: info
-Issues are also indicated with corresponding icons in the data panel next to affected items, helping you quickly locate problem areas.
+Issues are also indicated with corresponding icons next to affected items, helping you quickly locate problem areas.
 :::

 # Finding specific issues